drchriscole/ensemblUtils/README.md

 that are not valid are reported and no link to ensembl provided in the final output.

-## Find motifs in gene promoters
+## Find motifs in human gene promoters

-Provide the script a list of genes and it will pull back the defined upstream region and find the motif defined within the sequence.
+Provide the script a list of human genes and it will pull back the defined upstream region and find the motif defined within the sequence.

 All matches are reported as a BED file which can be used in any genome browser worthy of the name.